Ex-World Cup ski champion Carlo Janka retires due to injury - WHIZ News

-WENGEN, Switzerland (AP) — Once crowned the world’s best all-around men’s alpine skier, Swiss racer Carlo Janka ended his injury-hit racing career at his home country’s most storied venue on Thursday.
+WENGEN, Switzerland (AP) — Once crowned the world’s best all-around men’s alpine skier, Swiss racer Carlo Janka announced the end of his injury-hit racing career at his home country’s most storied venue on Thursday.

 Janka’s career peaked in 2010 when he was the overall World Cup champion in a stacked lineup that included Bode Miller, Aksel Lund Svindal, Ivica Kostelic and Marcel Hirscher.